smartfog/fogflow/doc/en/source/https.rst

         };

 Note: PEP_PORT should be changed by user as per need.
 PEP_PROXY_IDM_HOST and PEP_PROXY_IDM_PORT should match with above setup for IdM, that means PEP_PROXY_IDM_HOST should be the IP where IdM is working and PEP_PROXY_IDM_PORT be the one, on which IdM is listening.
 PEP_PROXY_APP_HOST is the IP of cloud node where designer is running and PEP_PROXY_APP_PORT be the one where designer is listening.
-PEP_PROXY_APP_ID, PEP_PROXY_USERNAME and PEP_PASSWORD is retrived from the register application as shown in above image.
+PEP_PROXY_APP_ID, PEP_PROXY_USERNAME and PEP_PASSWORD is retrived from the registered application as shown in above image.

 - Now start the PEP Proxy container, as shown below